litespeedtech/lscache_wp/litespeed-cache/readme.txt

 LSCWP supports WordPress Multisite and is compatible with most popular plugins, including WooCommerce, bbPress, and Yoast SEO.
 Scroll down for a complete list.

-LSCWP now includes additional optimization features, including Database Optimization, Minification and Combination of CSS and JS files, HTTP/2 push CDN support, Browser Cache, Lazyload images and image optimization!
+LSCWP now includes additional optimization features, including Database Optimization, Minification and Combination of CSS and JS files, HTTP/2 push CDN support, Browser Cache, Object Cache, Lazyload images and image optimization!

 Want to know more about caching in general, and LiteSpeed caching in particular?
 See [our Caching 101 blog series](https://blog.litespeedtech.com/tag/caching-101/).